mathysie/advent-of-code/README.md

 # Advent of Code

-This repository contains my solutions to the Advent of Code 2017 edition.
-More information on Advent of Code can be reached at https://adventofcode.com/2017.
+This repository contains my solutions to the Advent of Code 2017, 2018 and 2023 editions.
+More information on Advent of Code can be reached at https://adventofcode.com.